Daimler DS420: Royal tradition

-The greatest adherent of the DS420 was undoubtedly Queen Elizabeth The Queen Mother.
-She even visited the Vanden Plas factory when her first order neared completion to supervise changes according to her taste.
-Between 1970 and her death in 2002, no less than five separate DS420s had served her (delivered in 1970, 1978, 1983, 1986, and 1992).
-They were all painted in the royal colour combination of "Black over Royal Claret", had a blue bullet lamp on the roof, and carried the Registration "NLT 1" or, later, "NLT2".
-It was the express wish of the Queen Mother that after her death her final DS420 should be given to the Jaguar Daimler Heritage Trust (JDHT), which today cares for the presentation of the limousine (with new registration K123 EYL) either at the museum at Gaydon or at rallies.
+Another owner of the DS420 was Queen Elizabeth The Queen Mother, who visited the Vanden Plas factory to supervise customizing to her specifications.
+Between 1970 and her death in 2002, no less than five separate DS420s served her (delivered in 1970, 1978, 1983, 1986, and 1992).
+They were all painted in the royal colours of "Black over Royal Claret", had a blue bullet-lamp on the roof, and carried the Registration "NLT 1" or, later, "NLT2".
+It was the wish of the Queen Mother that after her death her final DS420 should be given to the Jaguar Daimler Heritage Trust (JDHT), which today maintains the limousine (with new registration K123 EYL) at the museum at Gaydon, or takes it to rallies.

 King Hussein of Jordan ordered a Daimler Limousine in 1970.
 It was painted in the colour "Sand" and served various duties, including bringing King Abdullah II to school when he was young.
 The Limousine today is on display at the Royal Automobile Museum at Amman.

 Grand Duke Jean of Luxembourg ordered a Daimler DS420 in 1970, as his new state car, taking delivery in 1971.
-The Limousine (with chassis nr.
-1M 20042) was painted in "Westminster Blue" and served him until 1988, when he replaced it with a new DS420 in the same colour.
+The Limousine was painted "Westminster Blue" and served him until 1988, when he replaced it with a new DS420 in the same colour.
+As of 2025, it was still sometimes used by his successor, Grand Duke Henri, most notably during state visits.

-Sultan Qaboos of Oman was the next monarch opting for the new Daimler.
-He took delivery two cars of identical configuration in black paint and with black leather in the front compartment and fawn West of England cloth in the rear compartment.
-The Limousines had the chassis-numbers 1M 20051 and 1M 20052 and were delivered in January 1972.
+In January 1972, Sultan Qaboos of Oman took delivery two cars of identical configuration, in black paint and with black leather in the front compartment and fawn West-of-England cloth in the rear compartment.

-Following the death of her father King Frederick IX in 1972, both his daughter and successor, Queen Margrethe II of Denmark and Dowager Queen Ingrid wanted the use of the Daimler; and so another DS420 was ordered, which was delivered in 1974.
-It was the same as the first except for a small change in the layout of the rear side windows.
-Queen Ingrid opted for the newer car (with chassis nr.
-1M 20103) and used it both privately and for official duties.
-A typical working day started with accompanying her grandsons to school before heading for her public engagements.

-King Yahya Petra of Malaysia was the first monarch from the Far East to order the Daimler Limousine, of which (chassis nr.
-1M 3494 BW) he took delivery in the second half of 1977.